DeRuina/Minitalk/README.md

 3) The server receives signals which are translated to bits which are then translated to characters.
 The server prints the result as a string:
 ![server print](img/3.png)

-4) Before the printing of the string the server sends a signal back to the client which approves the string was recieved.
+4) The server sends a signal back to the client which approves the string was recieved.
 The client then prints a message:
 ![client print](img/4.png)

 #### Additional behaviour: